Secondary Site Navigation

 - Do deck hands need to be licensed by ADF&G?

-- Assistants, deckhands, and similar persons who work directly under the supervision of, and on the same vessel as a sport fishing guide, do not need a sport fishing guide license.
+- Assistants, deckhands, and similar persons who work directly under the supervision of, and on the same vessel as a sport fishing guide, do not need a sport

 - Do people transporting clients from ship to shore need a guide license?